mohaa-moddb/mefy-extgametypes/README.md

     be 8 minutes of normal Freeze-Tag, then 2 minutes of sudden death.
 Set this to 0 to disable sudden death.

+## Generic CVARS for all Freeze-Tag gametypes

+These cvars apply to all gametypes with Freeze-Tag respawning: Freeze-Tag, Freeze-Tag-Objective, Freeze-Tag-CTF, and Freeze-Tag-TOW.
+Use the "g_ft_<setting>" cvars to control the settings for a Freeze-Tag game.
+Use the "g_ftobj_<setting>" cvars to control the settings for a Freeze-Tag-Objective game.
+For Freeze-Tag-CTF, use the "g_ftctf_<setting>" cvars.
+For Freeze-Tag-TOW, use the "g_fttow_<setting>" cvars.

+- "g_ft_melttime", "g_ftobj_melttime", "g_ftctf_melttime", and
-- "g_ft_melttime" and "g_ftobj_melttime" Default: 20
+  "g_fttow_melttime" Default: 20

     This cvar controls the amount of time it takes to melt a player (in tenths of a second).
 This is how much time it would take to melt if a player was standing right next to a frozen body.
 If you are using the melting laser to melt a body, then the time will increase with the distance you are from the body.

+- "g_ft_meltradius", "g_ftobj_meltradius", "g_ftctf_meltradius", and
-- "g_ft_meltradius" and "g_ftobj_meltradius" Default: 100
+  "g_fttow_meltradius" Default: 100

     This controls how close you must be standing to a frozen body in order to melt it (in map units).

+- "g_ft_meltgun", "g_ftobj_meltgun", "g_ftctf_meltgun", and
-- "g_ft_meltgun" and "g_ftobj_meltgun" Default: 1
+  "g_fttow_meltgun" Default: 1

     Set this to 0 to disable the melting laser.
 Players would then have to stand next to a frozen body to melt it.

-- "g_ft_allowjoin" and "g_ftobj_allowjoin" Default: 1
+- "g_ft_ftannounce", "g_ftobj_ftannounce", "g_ftctf_ftannounce", and
-    When set to 1, players will be able to join the game in the middle of the round.
-When they join they will start out as a frozen body.
-If set to 0, players will only be able to join the game if they enter within the join time set by the server (controlled by the cvar 'g_allowjointime'), similar to a Round-Based-Match or Objective-Match game.
-Note that this mod will give players a minimum of 30 seconds to join the game after a new map loads regardless of what 'g_allowjointime' is set to.

-- "g_ft_announce" and "g_ftobj_announce" Default: "frozen melted bodycodes"
+  "g_fttow_ftannounce" Default: "hudmessages frozen melted bodycodes"

     This setting controls the announcing of the frozen body locations for given events.
 The format is the list of events in which to announce the location.
 The possible events are:
+      "hudmessages" -- Announces when a player is frozen or melted.
       "frozen"    -- Announce the body's location when a player is frozen.
       "melted"    -- Announce the body's location when a player is melted.
       "bodycodes" -- Display all of the frozen body locations in abbreviated